-Over the pandemic, DFR has been using interactive, virtual platforms like Zoom to continue to provide various learning events that are user friendly and relevant to families.
-While we continue to offer most learning events virtually, we are also hosting in-person and hybrid meetings as we move into safer periods of being together.
+Since 2020, DFR has been using interactive, virtual platforms like Zoom to continue to provide various learning events that are user friendly and relevant to families.
+We continue to consider hosting learning events virtually, but we are also hosting in-person and hybrid meetings.
 The benefit of hosting events virtually has been the ability to welcome families from all over the world, and host follow-up conversations to continue the conversation and learning, no travel expenses or planning required!